-Warm-up: 10:00 minutes

-1st Period: 17:00 minutes

-2nd Period: 17:00 minutes

-3rd Period: 17:00 minutes
+Warm-up: Resurface 1st Period: Posurface 2nd Period: Resurface 3rd Period: 10:00 Minutes 17:00 Minutes Resurface 17:00 Minutes 17:00 Minutes

-706: PRE-GAME CEREMONIES
+706: PREGAME CEREMONIES

 - (a) Teams assemble on their respective goal lines. - (b) The public address announcer introduces the visiting team's starting lineup 1st.
 As each name is called, that player skates to the blue line, facing center ice.
 After the starting lineup is announced, the remainder of the team advances to the blue line, facing center ice.
 Repeat this procedure for the home team. - (c) The National Anthem must be played prior to the start of all regular-season Varsity games.
 All players remove helmets and face the flag.